 So you can see why I would also LOVE anything pickled.
 If you are anything like me and even remotely love pickled foods, this pickled celery recipe will change your life (I’m serious).
-It makes for an amazing addition to salads or a healthy, delicious and low-calorie snack.
+It makes for an amazing addition to salads or a healthy, delicious and snack.

 I must warn you though, some people think this delicious snack’s strong smell is offensive so keep that in mind before enjoying it in a small enclosed space (I learned this the hard way).
 So let’s talk Pickled Celery!

 So I’ve already raved about this pickled celery recipe above, but seriously, pickled celery will change your life.
 There is just something so satisfying about crunch on celery sticks that have the pickled taste you know and love from cucumbers.

 Pickled celery is good on it’s own as a snack but it’s even more delicious in things like egg salad, coleslaw, tuna salad, pasta salad, and more.
 Basically, it’s a great way to add flavor to any fresh dish!